 Types of Pronoun

-A pronoun is a word which is used instead of a noun.
-A pronoun is used instead of a noun to avoid repetition of a noun in an essay. e.g. she, he, they, it, her, his, him, its
+A pronoun is a word that is used instead of a noun.
+The purpose of using a pronoun instead of a noun is to avoid the repetition of the noun in written as well as in verbal expressions.

 1. Personal Pronouns